viso27/HealthKart-Influencer-Marketing-Dashboard/README.md

 ---

+---

 ## Assumptions Made
--Each influencer creates ~3 posts per campaign -Revenue per order and payout rate is randomized within bounds -Simulated "baseline" revenue per brand used for incremental ROAS:
+- Each influencer creates ~3 posts per campaign
+- Revenue per order and payout rate is randomized within bounds
+- Simulated "baseline" revenue per brand used for incremental ROAS:
--MuscleBlaze: ₹30,000
+- MuscleBlaze: ₹30,000
--HKVitals: ₹20,000
+- HKVitals: ₹20,000
--Gritzo: ₹10,000
+- Gritzo: ₹10,000
--Engagement rate = (likes + comments) / reach
+- Engagement rate = (likes + comments) / reach
--All data is synthetically generated using the faker Python library
+- All data is synthetically generated using the faker Python library

+---

+---

-##Sample Insights
+# #Sample Insights
-📈 Twitter fitness influencers have the highest ROAS
+- Twitter fitness influencers have the highest ROAS
-💎 Top 5 influencers account for ~40% of total revenue 📊 Gritzo shows the most incremental revenue uplift
+- Top 5 influencers account for ~40% of total revenue
+- Gritzo shows the most incremental revenue uplift

+---